 As UK manufacturing begins to embrace the fourth industrial revolution, robots are set to play a key role in improving productivity across the sector

-"We are at the start of the robotics phase in UK manufacturing "Martin Strutt, Region Director, EEF
+"We are at the start of the robotics phase in UK manufacturing "Martin Strutt, Former Region Director, Make UK

 “Second, we are seeing the price of industrial robots dropping dramatically,” Strutt adds.
 “I recently spoke to a manufacturer who told me they had bought a superior, next generation robot to the one they had purchased two years previously – and it had halved in price.”

-Research backs up what Strutt says – in 2015 there were around 1.6 million industrial robots worldwide according to the International Federation of Robotics, with this figure rising to an estimated 2.5 million by 2019.
+Research backs up what Strutt says – in 2019 there were over 2.7 million industrial robots worldwide according to the International Federation of Robotics, with 373,240 installed in 2019 alone.
 “Collaborative robots have only really been used in the last two to three years,” says Strutt.
 “But at EEF we believe this is just the start, and the take-up of robots and automation will accelerate in the coming years.

 "Given that robots have become both more usable and affordable, it would be crazy not to at least consider investing in the technology "Martin Strutt, Region Director, EEF